Syrph/BCB-at-ICL/_sources/Practical_3.md

 x <- c(12,18,21, 36, 44, 54, 59)
 y <- c(2, 4, 7, 11, 12, 14, 15)

-# Create a linear model based only on the mean of body mass
+# Create a linear model based only on the mean of y
 mean <- lm(y ~ 1)

 # Create a linear model where x predicts y